 We are very pleased to announce a new veterinarian to Cherry Valley Veterinary, Dr. Kim Baker.
 Dr. Baker received her Doctorate of Veterinary Medicine from Washington State University.
 Prior to that she studied at the University of Arizona where she earned her BS and MS in Wildlife Conversation.
 Dr. Baker is a resident of Duvall and we welcome her to Cherry Valley Veterinary.

 We have a position available for a Veterinary Assistant or LVT.
-This is a full time position, competitive salary, excellent medical and other benefits.
+We have a full time position, competitive salary, excellent medical and other benefits.
 Experience in the field or near/recent graduation from an accredited program required.

 Announcing new fecal testing technology.
 The Idexx reference lab has developed a new method, enzyme-linked immunosorbent assays (ELISAs), for detecting the presence of roundworm, hookworm, and whipworm antigens your pet may be carrying.
 This testing method is highly accurate; we are very excited to offer this service and are incorporating antigen testing into our puppy and kitten packages.